 Lay the down the law

 Implement some internet usage rules at home.
-For example, you may wish to introduce a list of websites that are off-limits, apply a time limit on internet usage or specify days and times when the internet can not be used.
-The rules will not only help keep them safe online, they can also be used to reduce the time they spend in front of the screen.
+For example, you may wish to introduce a list of websites that are off-limits, apply a time limit on internet usage, or specify days and times when the internet can not be used.
+The rules will not only help keep them safe online but they can also be used to reduce the time they spend in front of the screen.
 So that your kids don’t feel like they are being targeted unfairly, have a discussion so that you can agree on the rules as a family.
 If possible, it may also help your cause if you apply the rules to the whole family, including you and your partner.

 Find safe options

 Instead of always banning particular websites or online activities and upsetting your kids, try to find safe alternatives.
 For example, if your son or daughter enjoys playing games online, look for websites like http://www.playtruckgames.net that offer a range of safe games.
-If your child enjoys chatting to their friends online, sites like Facebook or Skype offer more assurance over who they are talking to than chatrooms.
+If your child enjoys chatting with their friends online, sites like Facebook or Skype offer more assurance over who they are talking to than chatrooms.

 Use parental controls

 This is where it gets a bit technical.
 But parental controls are one of the most effective ways to protect your kids online.
 Using these controls, you can restrict what content that is available to your children.
 Parental control settings can be applied to most electronic devices and are available through your home internet service provider.
 If you are unsure about how to apply parental control settings, your internet provider will be able to give you guidance.
-You may also want to use child-friendly search engines or install software to ensure safe use of the internet by your children.
+You may also want to use child-friendly search engines or install software to ensure the safe use of the internet by your children.
 Remember that when they are using the internet away from home, the same level of protection may not apply.
 It is a good idea to talk with other parents to find out how they use parental control settings at home.

 If your child is a member of a social network, such as Facebook or Twitter, then make sure that their privacy settings are at the appropriate level.
 Doing this will protect your child’s personal information and photos from being accessible on the web.
 Each social media channel has a different, and often complicated, process for amending privacy settings.
 Instructions will be provided on the site.